Note: My general statement of faith can be found here.

 In addition, since there’s so much harmony between BCT and NCT regarding their view of Israel and the Church, I don’t have to change anything I’ve written about it.
 That’s a bonus.

 With all of this in mind, below I provide an overview of what I believe, which for the most part is a brief introduction to BCT.
-I plan to write an expanded and orderly version of BCT at some point, but this will have to suffice for now.

 Components of My Theology